Diverse—art in this field can be functional or

 galleries, boutiques, art fairs, and online.
 Other options include restoration

 work, repairs, model-making, or working for another jeweler or metalsmith.

-While the jewelry and metals program in the Department of Art at
+While the jewelry and metals program in the Department of Art and Design at

 IUP teaches the core fundamentals of metalsmithing, special care is taken to

 ensure our students are equipped with the critical thinking and conceptual